Student Career Action:

 In most cases, your major does not dictate what you can do in your career.
 However, if you are looking for some ideas as to how to use your major and your coursework, the What Can I Do with My Major tool shows you all the types of employment that are typically associated with a specific major.

 Vault Career Insider Guides

-The Vault Career Insider Guides are an excellent resource for exploring different industries and jobs.
-Each guide provides baseline knowledge of the industry landscape, types of work available, tips on getting hired, recruitment and interviewing strategies, typical careers, compensation and lifestyle, and key terminology.
-As you are reviewing the Vault Guides for the industries that interest you, write down everything that surprised you, interested you or concerned you.
+The Vault Career Insider Guides are an excellent resource for exploring different industries, jobs and interview preparation.
+Each industry guide provides baseline knowledge of the industry landscape, types of work available, tips on getting hired, recruitment and interviewing strategies, typical careers, compensation and lifestyle, and key terminology.

 Peers + Careers